sebastian-software/preppy/readme.md

 ### Deep Mode

 This is a special mode for Preppy.
 Where it normally targets build steps for libraries this so-called _deep_ mode compares to default behavior of **Parcel** or **Webpack**.
-It inlines code which is defined in `node_modules` as possible.
+It inlines code which is defined in `node_modules` as much as possible.
 The logic uses information from the `package.json` file and only bundles dependencies which are defined in `devDependencies` and not in `dependencies`.
 All this combined with the tree-shaking capabilities of the underlying **Rollup** results into monolithic easy to deploy code with minimal external runtime dependencies.
+To enable deep mode pass the `--deep` flag on the CLI.

+Note: Using this functionality may require a bit of trial and error with the `dependencies` or `devDependecies` listed in the `package.json`.
+There are a few packages that cause warnings and errors when processed with Preppy's *Rollup* engine.
+In these cases, these packages usually need to be kept external and remain as a entry oin `dependencies`.
+From experience, this problem mostly affects packages that have been implemented very close to infrastructural properties of NodeJS.

 ### Command Line Interface